flutter/flutter-intellij/README.md

   include the Flutter SDK path, this will not have an affect in IntelliJ until you restart the IDE.
-- If you require network access to go through proxy settings, you will need to set the `https_proxy` variable in your environment as as described in the [pub docs](https://dart.dev/tools/pub/troubleshoot#pub-get-fails-from-behind-a-corporate-firewall).
+- If you require network access to go through proxy settings, you will need to set the `https_proxy` variable in your environment as described in the [pub docs](https://dart.dev/tools/pub/troubleshoot#pub-get-fails-from-behind-a-corporate-firewall).
   (See also: [#2914](https://github.com/flutter/flutter-intellij/issues/2914).)